ramantehlan/blog/content/post/2020/gsoc/final-report.md

 ### 1st Month

 - Before starting to write code, I created the moke ups of the application in Figma and shared it with Safia.
-I also make a logical flow for the Github Integration.
-Initially, I also spend some time in sharping my React and other skills.
+I also made a logical flow for the Github Integration.
+Initially, I also spent some time in sharping my React and other skills.

 - One can say it was a slow start, but I believe in "Think twice and code once".
 So when I started working, things were moving fast.